 - Rosemary – Relieves stress and reduces inflammation.

-- Witch Hazel – Soothes and heals wounds.
+- Witch Hazel Soothes and heals wounds.
 Reduces inflammation.
-Drug store variety does not contain tannins, so it’s not as effective.
+The drug store variety does not contain tannins, so it’s not as effective.

 - Comfrey – Anti-inflammatory and promotes skin healing.

 - Tumeric – Anti-inflammatory and promotes wound healing.

 - Plantain Leaf – Relieves itching.
 Anti-inflammatory and promotes wound healing.

 SafeMama Tip: Do your research when sourcing essential oils, herbs, and flowers.
 As with most things we discuss on this site there can be a big difference between brands.
 Here is a link to one of our favorite USDA organic tea companies Arbor Teas

 Tips for Testing a New Product on Your Child:

 - Keep a Journal – Document everything – when skincare is applied, food consumed, change in detergents or cleaning products, change in weather, etc. It may not be the skincare that causes a reaction.